CIBC-Internal/python/Doc/library/subprocess.rst

    Sends the signal *signal* to the child.

+   Do nothing if the process completed.

    .. note::

       On Windows, SIGTERM is an alias for :meth:`terminate`.
-CTRL_C_EVENT and CTRL_BREAK_EVENT can be sent to processes started with a *creationflags* parameter which includes `CREATE_NEW_PROCESS_GROUP`.
+CTRL_C_EVENT and CTRL_BREAK_EVENT can be sent to processes started with a *creationflags* parameter which includes ``CREATE_NEW_PROCESS_GROUP``.

 .. method:: Popen.terminate()

    Stop the child.
-On Posix OSs the method sends SIGTERM to the child.
-On Windows the Win32 API function :c:func:`TerminateProcess` is called to stop the child.
+On POSIX OSs the method sends :py:const:`~signal.SIGTERM` to the child.
+On Windows the Win32 API function :c:func:`!TerminateProcess` is called to stop the child.

 .. method:: Popen.kill()

    Kills the child.
-On Posix OSs the function sends SIGKILL to the child.
+On POSIX OSs the function sends SIGKILL to the child.
    On Windows :meth:`kill` is an alias for :meth:`terminate`.

-The following attributes are also available:
+The following attributes are also set by the class for you to access.
+Reassigning them to new values is unsupported:

 .. attribute:: Popen.args